getfiit/mobileautomation-test-ios/README.md

 # On the login screen:
 - the title is 'Login'
-- the Yoti logo is present.
+- the Fiit logo is present.
 - at least one of the following credentials is valid and that any other is wrong: username@yoti.com:longpassword, login@yoti.com:verystrongpassword

 # On the home screen: